monsoons-blog/blog/theotherkhanblog/content/poetry/sarcohpagus.md

 +++

 on that electric pivot of time \
-between beliefs, languages, sighs \
+between beliefs and languages \
 young bodies disassembled \
 every bone studied, swapped \
 oriented back with tight tilt \